scalabli/quo/README.md

 ## Blog
-Build to build using [quo](https://www.python-engineer.com/posts/cli-with-quo/)
+- How to build using [quo](https://www.python-engineer.com/posts/cli-with-quo/)